 Dental Implants

-With today’s modern dental techniques & technologies, dental implants are the best choice for replacing missing teeth & restoring your smile to both beauty & functionality.
+With today’s modern dental techniques and technologies, dental implants are the best choice for replacing missing teeth and restoring your smile to both beauty and functionality.

-Because implanted teeth are fixed in the mouth—rather than being removable, like dentures—they allow a return to much of the comfort &function of natural teeth.
-Increased chewing ability means you can enjoy more nutritious foods, contributing to your overall health & wellbeing.
+Because implanted teeth are fixed in the mouth—rather than being removable, like dentures—they allow a return to much of the comfort and function of natural teeth.
+Increased chewing ability means you can enjoy more nutritious foods, contributing to your overall health and wellbeing.
 Dental implants can help prevent future dental problems, especially the gradual bone loss in the jaw associated with missing teeth.

 The biggest advantage implants have over dentures is that they’re permanent.
 Unlike removable dentures or partial dentures, implants do not involve messy adhesives or false teeth getting in the way of speech or eating.
 Also, because they’re permanent, implants will always be a perfect fit, unlike dentures which may need to be refitted or replaced over time.